MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/health-and-monitoring/service-and-ucwa-usage.md

 ---
-title: "Monitor Mobility Service and UCWA usage in Skype for Business Server 2015" ms.author: jambirk
+title: "Monitor Mobility Service and UCWA usage in Skype for Business Server" ms.author: jambirk
 author: jambirk
 manager: serdars
-ms.date: 3/28/2016
 ms.audience: ITPro
 ms.topic: article
 ms.prod: skype-for-business-itpro
 localization_priority: Normal
 ms.assetid: 8389b37a-ca3e-4047-8b51-85bc07da87e8
-description: "Summary: Manage the Mobility Service (Mcx) and the Unified Communications Web API (UCWA) in Skype for Business Server 2015."
+description: "Summary: Manage the Mobility Service (Mcx) and the Unified Communications Web API (UCWA) in Skype for Business Server."
 ---

-# Monitor Mobility Service and UCWA usage in Skype for Business Server 2015
+# Monitor Mobility Service and UCWA usage in Skype for Business Server

-**Summary:** Manage the Mobility Service (Mcx) and the Unified Communications Web API (UCWA) in Skype for Business Server 2015.
+**Summary:** Manage the Mobility Service (Mcx) and the Unified Communications Web API (UCWA) in Skype for Business Server.

 On an ongoing basis, you should monitor the CPU and memory that is used by the Skype for Business Server Mobility Service (Mcx) and the Unified Communications Web API (UCWA).
 To monitor usage, you can use the following: